 where the supremum is over all couplings $((Y_0,T_0), (Y'_0,T'_0))$ of $\nu_1$ and $\nu_2$.
 Then for all $\e \in (0,1)$, there exists $C(\e) \geq 0$ such that

 for all

 \end{proposition}

 \begin{proof}[Proof of Proposition \ref{prop:mixing_mrp}] The proof is based on coupling arguments.
-If the $Y_k$ are iid, $T_k$ becomes the sum of iid random variables on $\bZ$, ie a random walk on $\bZ$.
-Two random walks on $\bZ$ identically distributed but started apart from a distance $A$ can be coupled to meet at a random time $\tau$ which satisfies $\bP \sbra{\tau > k} \leq C A / \sqrt{k}$ for some constant $C > 0$.
+If the $Y_k$ are i.i.d., then $T_k$ becomes the sum of i.i.d. random variables on $\bZ$, i.e. a random walk on $\bZ$.
+Two random walks on $\bZ$ identically distributed but started from a distance $A$ apart can be coupled to meet at a random time $\tau$ which satisfies $\bP \sbra{\tau > k} \leq C A / \sqrt{k}$ for some constant $C > 0$.
 The argument can be found in \cite{lindvall1996coupling} and \cite{lindvall2002lectures}[II.14], where the coupling is called Mineka coupling.
-In the general case where $Y_k$ are not iid, the idea is to first couple the chains $Y_k$ started at different states to make them coincide, after which one can adapt the Mineka coupling to make the subsequent variables $T_k$ coalesce.
+In the general case where $Y_k$ are not i.i.d., the idea is to first couple the chains $Y_k$ started at different states to make them coincide, after which one can adapt the Mineka coupling to make the subsequent variables $T_k$ coalesce.